 Innovation isn’t just a mindset or a process; the physical spaces in which teams operate also play a role.
-People tend to adapt their behavior to match their environment.
-For example, if I took someone to a house of worship, a concert, and a library, that person would likely behave differently in each venue.
-Each space inspires a different range of feelings, emotions, thought processes, and behavior patterns from the people inhabiting them.
+People tend to adapt their behaviour to match their environment.
+For example, if I took someone to a house of worship, a concert and a library, that person would probably behave differently in each venue.
+Each space inspires a different range of feelings, emotions, thought processes and behaviour patterns from the people inhabiting them.

-When we talk about innovation and startups, the phrase that’s always used is “three guys in a garage.”
-Some of the world’s most successful startups famously began in garages—Amazon and Apple, to name a couple.
-Here’s why: The garage is a safe environment.
-It’s informal, cozy, and private; it’s part of someone’s home.
-It’s flexible—when your garage is your office, you can set your own hours.
-You can go outside, get up, and move to other rooms.
+When we talk about innovation and start-ups, the phrase that’s always used is “three guys in a garage”.
+Some of the world’s most successful start-ups famously began in garages – Amazon and Apple, to name a couple.
+Here’s why: the garage is a safe environment.
+It’s informal, cosy and private; it’s part of someone’s home.
+It’s flexible – when your garage is your office, you can set your own hours.
+You can go outside, get up and move to other rooms.
 You’re free to work in the style that best suits you.
-This freedom allows people to think creatively without fear of judgment.
+This freedom allows people to think creatively without fear of judgement.

 Build diverse teams

 Diversity is, perhaps, the most necessary ingredient for innovation.

 We are the sum of our life’s experiences.
 Our cultures, genders, religions, sexual orientations, places of origin, languages, upbringing and education all influence the perspectives we bring to an issue.

 The same types of people will explore only one path.
 We must explore many to find success.

 When it comes down to it, innovation is nothing more than problem solving.
 By giving your teams the right conditions in which to approach challenges, they’ll come up with creative solutions you may never have thought possible.

 WeWork offers companies of all sizes space solutions that help solve their biggest business challenges.